Arcangel786/cat-service/README.md

 I have used Spring Boot and Java programming language to create the application

-This backend application can be used it by any frontend application that consumes JSON data.
+This backend application can be used by any frontend application that consumes JSON data.

 Screenshot of the json data for all breeds: